 There are two types of breathing devices on the market and each has different devotees.
 Professor McConnell, who admits to having a vested interest as she helped develop it, favours PowerBreathe, whereas Professor John Leddy, author of the New York study, prefers a device called a Spirotiger.

-Unfortunately the Spirotiger will set you back around £400 and it might need to be shipped in from abroad.
-McConnell reckons PowerBreathe, which costs from £27 and is widely available, is just as effective.
+Unfortunately the SpiroTiger will set you back around 790 euros and will need to be shipped in from abroad.
+McConnell reckons PowerBreathe, which costs from £29.99 and is widely available, is just as effective.

 “No study shows beneﬁt in training the expiratory muscles,” she says.
 “We’re not sure why – maybe they don’t trigger the reﬂex that constricts blood vessels.
 So using hyperpnea is like taking a sledgehammer to crack a nut.”